rgreer2311/ArcGIS-Metadata-Tool/README.md

 # ArcGIS-Metadata-Tool
 This tool updates specific metadata fields for sociocultural datasets.
 It was developed in Visual Studio 2013 in VB.Net.
-It is an ArcGIS 9.x legacy tool and is in the process of being updated to the current SDK.
+It is an ArcGIS 9.x SDK legacy tool and is no longer being maintained.